20 African Changemakers Leaving Their Mark On History

 ALSO READ: African Vibes List Of African Billionaires Of 2022

-This makes their work twice as hard but also comes with twice the charm when these indefatigable men and women brave the storms to carve their name on history’s hall of fame.
+This makes their work twice as hard, but also twice the charm when these indefatigable men and women brave the storms to carve their name on history’s hall of fame.
 Here are 20 African changemakers whose contributions to history cut across all works of life from humanitarian services to technology.

 #1.
 Ngozi Okonjo-Iweala – Nigeria

 The Director-General of the World Trade Organization needs no introduction.
 As the first woman and first black woman to hold the position, Dr. Okonjo-Iweala has clearly made history.
 The astute economist (and more) has a trail of accomplishments both within and outside the government.
 She held the position of Finance Minister (twice) in her home country, Nigeria.

 During this time, Okonjo Iweala successfully negotiated Nigeria’s debt relief to the tune of $30 billion.
 She equally served as the chair, co-chair, and board member of many prominent organizations including GAVI, International Monetary Fund, Twitter, Rockefeller Foundation, etc.